 Forced bulbs are readily available in nurseries from late afall right through to spring.
 Keep them cool or they may grow tall and leggy, particularly the miniature narcissi and hyacinths.
 Of course, you can plant up bulbs yourself to force for indoor winter flowering.
 The best time to do this is September or early October for flowers in January.

 These hardy house plants come in many shapes and forms, all of which are happy in both bright, direct sunlight or deep shade.
 This makes them the perfect plant for winter as they won't need moving to a brighter spot when light levels drop.

-Alice Bailey, co-founder of Forest which designed a show garden for the House Plant Studio at the 2021 RHS Chelsea Flower Show, puts them among her best winter houseplant choices, and says: 'Their thick and fibrous leaves are often slightly curved meaning they can tolerate a strong draft because the surface area exposed to the draught is minimal.
+Alice Bailey, co-founder of Forest, puts them among her best winter houseplant choices, and says: 'Their thick and fibrous leaves are often slightly curved meaning they can tolerate a strong draft because the surface area exposed to the draught is minimal.
 These factors, paired with the fact they need very minimal watering, make them an extremely easy house guest over the winter period.’